chalg/pypsa/README.md

 [A High-level Open Source Model for the Australian National Electricity Market (NEM)](https://chalg.github.io/pypsa/)

 Note: I'm rendering a single html file (with asssociated assets), which I'm renaming and moving to the `docs/` directory via the `qaurto_to_html_render.py` script.
 I'm not creating a full website and my project type is not Website Project.
+Quarto website and web app best are viewed on a larger screen (not mobile phone).

 Using `quarto render High-level_NEM.qmd --to html` will render the Quarto document to HTML in the root directory - however I need it to be in the `docs/` directory so that it can be served by GitHub Pages.